2018 April 14 to 25

 We’ll have lunches together and relax before high tea and another late afternoon / early evening game drives, where we’ll view seldom-seen nocturnal species by flashlight.
 We will return to the lodge for gourmet dinners each night.

-Day 8: Kruger to Johannesburg
+Day 8: Safari Lodge to Johannesburg

 Receive a final early morning wakeup call and enjoy coffee and tea prior to heading out for another game drive.
 After a morning adventure through the bush we will return to the hotel for breakfast.